cancerevo/AmpliconPE/README.md

 # AmpliconPE
-Extracts DNA barcodes from Paired-End Amplicon Sequencing using Smith Waterman alignments
+Extracts DNA barcodes from Paired-End (PE) amplicon sequencing using Smith Waterman alignments

 ## Why use AmpliconPE for your barcoding project?

-* Paried-end (redundant) seqencing of amplicons is cheaper and more accurate
+* PE (redundant) seqencing of amplicons is cheaper and more accurate
 * Homology-based alignment to a reference read is the most robust way to correct all read anomalies
 * AmpliconPE extracts both known barcodes (barcode sets) and random barcodes intelligently
 * Its fast & simple

-## Why _not_ use PEAR?
+## Why _not_ use a RegEx expression?

-Because aligning the forward and reverse reads to a reference sequence, rather than each other, is faster and less error-prone.
-Also, our functionality is built around years of expreience addressing biases and contaminations in barcoding project.
-However, PEAR works fine.
+Fuzzy RegEx libraries use sequence aligners, so you _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.

 ## Usage

 AmpliconPE is an extensible python library.
 We provide command-line scripts to process common amplicon constructs (e.g. TuBa-seq, CLONtracer, Brunello/Brie CRISPRko libraries).

-Usage is built around a `MasterRead` class, which aligns Paired-End (PE) FASTQ reads to a reference sequence
+Usage is built around a `MasterRead` class, which aligns PE FASTQ reads to a reference sequence

 ```python